Rice paddies in Sapa, Vietnam

-Vietnam is a country that has started to appear close to the top – or even at the top – of many travelers' bucket lists.
+Vietnam is a country that has started to appear at the top of many travelers' bucket lists.
+The best places to visit in Vietnam demonstrate this growing popularity.

-Many people will say it’s their favorite country in Southeast Asia, and with dramatic nature, delicious food and a fascinating (and quite heartbreaking) history, it’s no wonder why.
+After visiting, many people will say it's their favorite country in Southeast Asia.
+And with its dramatic nature, delicious food, and fascinating (and quite heartbreaking) history, it's no wonder why.

-Yet it has risen, stronger than ever, and now there is no doubt about Vietnam’s strong sense of identity.
+Yet it has risen, more vital than ever, and now there is no doubt about Vietnam's strong sense of identity.

-Of course, this means that there are lots of must-visit places in Vietnam – so many that it is hard to whittle them down to a top ten.
+Of course, this means there are many must-visit places in Vietnam, so many that it is hard to whittle them down to a top ten.

-But when planning your Vietnam itinerary, it is a great idea to include a diversity of attractions: cities for culture and food, and nature for exploration and relaxation, as well as small villages and beachside towns, should all be on your list.
+But when planning your Vietnam itinerary, it is a great idea to include a diversity of attractions: cities for their rich culture and local cuisine, nature for exploration and relaxation, small villages, and beautiful beaches should all be on your list.

-We’ve put together this list of the top 10 places to visit in Vietnam (running from north to south) to help you plan your Vietnam trip and give you some major Vietnam inspiration!
+We've compiled this list of the top ten places to visit in Vietnam (running from north to south) to help you plan your Vietnam trip and inspire you.

 1. Sapa

-Sapa is one of a kind.
+Sapa in Northern Vietnam is one of the most beautiful places in the country.
 The gorgeous rice terraces seem to go on forever, broken up only by the occasional native village.

 Trekking in Sapa is a bucket-list experience, and although the town is very touristy, keen hikers can take on multi-day trips, staying in authentic homestays along the way.

-Other attractions around Sapa include Mount Fansipan – the highest mountain in Indochina – that can be climbed up but only with a guide.
-It’s also possible to take a cable car to the top of the mountain.
+Other attractions around Sapa include Mount Fansipan, the highest mountain in Indochina, which can only be climbed with a guide.
+It's also possible to take a cable car to the top of the mountain.

-Sapa is located about six hours from Hanoi and one hour from Lao Cai, on the Chinese border.
+Sapa is six hours from Hanoi and one hour from Lao Cai, on the Chinese border.

 2. Hanoi

-While in Hanoi, make sure you check out its range of museums (the woman’s museum is particularly good) and temples, pay your respects at Ho Chi Minh’s mausoleum, enjoy the lakes, learn about the nation's history and eat as much pho as you physically can, washed down with a 50 cent Bia Hoi!
+Pay your respects at Ho Chi Minh's Mausoleum, enjoy the lakes, learn about the nation's history, and eat as much pho as possible, washed down with a 50-cent Bia Hoi (beer).

-Hanoi is the cultural capital of Vietnam, and there are so many things to do here.
+Hanoi is the cultural capital of Vietnam, and there are so many things to do here; it deserves a separate article.

 3. Ha Long Bay

-Probably Vietnam’s most renowned tourist destination, and for a good reason, Ha Long Bay is a UNESCO World Heritage Site.
+Vietnam's most renowned tourist destination, and for a good reason, is Ha Long Bay, a UNESCO World Heritage Site.

 The best way to see Ha Long Bay is by a cruise around the islands – most tours are two or three days long.